dgp1130/bxpb/packages/README.md

 # BXPB Packages

 This contains all the packages for BXPB.
+All of these are under the `@bxpb` scope.

 *   [bxpb-protoc-plugin](bxpb-protoc-plugin/) - The compiler plugin which generates BXPB TypeScript definitions for protocol buffer source files.
-*   [bxpb-runtime](bxpb-runtime/) - The runtime for clients and services of BXPB.
+*   [@bxpb/runtime](runtime/) - The runtime for clients and services of BXPB.